MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Allow access to local files by letting Google Chrome display file selection dialogs.
+  Allow access to local files by letting Microsoft Edge display file selection dialogs.

 If you enable or don't configure this policy, users can open file selection dialogs as normal.